AshStanton/content-ops-starter/content/pages/index.md

     items:
       - type: FeaturedItem
         title: Ad Management (Basic Package)
-        subtitle: 1,000–1,500 Per month
+        subtitle: '1,000–1,500 Per month'
         text: >-
           Tech Apptitude can help you select the right ad platforms and tailor your ad strategy to fit the right demographic.
 We will help you edit your ads to hook more clients and monitor campaigns weekly or bi-weekly.
         actions: []
-        elementId:
+        elementId: null
         colors: bg-neutralAlt-fg-dark
         styles:
           self: